Undergraduate BSc (Hons)

 Is computer science difficult?

-Studying computer science can be challenging since it involves many scientific and complex technological topics, however, our students find our programmes incredibly rewarding when gaining a wide range of skills during their studies.
+Studying computer science can be challenging since it involves many scientific and complex technological topics, however, our computer science students find our programmes incredibly rewarding when gaining a wide range of skills during their studies.

-There are methods to ensure you’re getting the best of your degree, including practicing good time management and making time for yourself to recharge.
+There are methods to ensure you’re getting the best of your computer science degree, including practicing good time management and making time for yourself to recharge.
 If you find your studies overwhelming, there will be support available from your lecturers and university support staff.

 School of Science, Engineering and Environment